ghoomfrog/silili/README.md

 ## Adjectives

-Adjectives in Lil Si come before the word or phrase they modify.
-Just like in English, the modification can be relation-based or identity-based.
-For example, *mun man* can mean *human of the moon* or *human who is the moon*.
+Adjectives in Lil Si come before the word or phrase they modify, which can be modified in many ways: for example, *mun man* can mean *human of the moon* or *human who is the moon*.

 ## Plurals

-Nouns and adjectives have no number by default.
-For example, *kiw* can refer to one or more birds.
+Nouns and adjectives on their own can be singular or plural.
+For example, *kiw* can refer to any number of birds.

+If you really need to use singular, use *un*, meaning *one*.
+And for plural, you can repeat the word twice.

 Plurals are indicated by reduplication.
 For example: